AxellH/printerinstaller-server/OSX/OS X Install instructions.md

-*please see the README.txt at the root of this project for more general instructions*
+*please see the README.md at the root of this project for more general instructions*

 #OS X Setup#